microsoft/vscode-docs/docs/java/java-debugging.md

 - `env` - The extra environment variables for the program.
 - `stopOnEntry` - Automatically pause the program after launching.
 - `console` - The specified console to launch the program.
 Defaults to `internalConsole`.
-  - `internalConsole` - VS Code debug console (input stream not supported).
+  - `internalConsole` - VS Code Debug Console (input stream not supported).
-  - `integratedTerminal` - VS Code integrated terminal.
+  - `integratedTerminal` - VS Code Integrated Terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.
 - `stepFilters` - Skip specified classes or methods when stepping.
   - `classNameFilters` - Skip the specified classes when stepping.
 Class names should be fully qualified.
 Wildcard is supported.